SSENSE/eslint-config/README.md

 1. `semi`

+  Never.

-  * Refactoring is harder
+  Refactoring is harder.

   The act of changing/moving code  is made tedious by constantly baby sitting removal/addition of semicolons.
 For example: transitioning between `() => (...)` / `() => {...}`, moving the last `.then`/`.catch`/ `.foo` in a pipeline up or appending to it, etc..

-  * Read/Write is harder
+  Reading and writing is harder.

   JavaScript is a syntactically verbose language.
 Semicolons make it worse yet.
 Reading code with semicolons is objectively more fatiguing than code without given the reduction in visual noise.
 For writing, a day of coding with semicolons wears more on the fingers/hand than code without.

+  Further reading

   * [ASI rules](http://stackoverflow.com/questions/2846283/what-are-the-rules-for-javascripts-automatic-semicolon-insertion-asi)
   * [An open letter to JavaScript leaders regarding Semicolons](http://blog.izs.me/post/2353458699/an-open-letter-to-javascript-leaders-regarding)
   * [JavaScript Semicolon Insertion; Everything you need to know](http://inimino.org/~inimino/blog/javascript_semicolons)
   * [Semicolons in JavaScript are optional](http://mislav.net/2010/05/semicolons/)

+1. `quotes`

+  Double.

+  Some languages treat single/double as different types (Java, Haskell, PureScript, ...), don't even have single quotes (Clojure), or idiomatically use double (HTML).
+It is therefore better (Assuming a polyglot programmer) for habit building and retention to use double quotes as well in JavaScript.

 ## Installation